10 Good Website Layout Ideas for 2026 (with Examples)

 However, it is possible to navigate further down the page to see additional content.
 Unfortunately, that highlights one potential drawback with this layout approach.
 Users do not always realize they can scroll and so can miss valuable content.

 You also need to put careful consideration into how the layout will adapt at various sizes.
 For example, will the full-screen approach work on a mobile device?
 Also, will images crop as the screen size changes or simply shrink?
-You can quickly find the focal points of images being crop out of the viewable area at smaller sizes.
+You can quickly find the focal points of images being cropped out of the viewable area at smaller sizes.

 That said, if you have stunning images to show off, you will struggle to find a better layout design.
 But, if you want the option to add some description and calls to action alongside those images, you may want to consider an alternating layout.

-6. Alternating Layout
+6. Alternating (Zig-Zag) Layout

 The alternating layout pattern is one of the more commonly found on the web.
 You will find it is made up of a series of content blocks, each of which has a two-column layout.
 The blocks are typically made up of an image on one side and text on the other.

 What gives it its name is that the image alternates side.
 So the first block will have content on the left and the image on the right, while the next block reverses that layout.
+This zig-zag pattern taps into the natural Z-shaped eye-tracking behavior discussed earlier, guiding visitors through your content in a way that feels effortless.

 It is a layout approach particularly favored when explaining the features or benefits of a product.
 For example, software products like Webydo will use the image to show a feature and then the copy to explain how it works or the benefit it provides.